This tutorial is applicable to Excel 2019 onward.

 The first argument in SWITCH is “expression”, which will be new to many Excel users, but not to those familiar with SWITCH from other programming languages.

-Instead of calling this argument ‘expression’, it could just as easily been ‘value_to_switch’ so don’t feel intimidated by this fancy name.
+Instead of calling this argument ‘expression’, it could just as easily be ‘value_to_switch’ so don’t feel intimidated by this fancy name.

 The value to switch (a.k.a. expression) in this function can be a cell reference, value or formula.
 Pretty much anything that evaluates to a single value.
 For example: